elastic/logstash-docker/README.md

 - `latest` -> `5.0.0-rc1`

 ## Quick start demo
-Clone this repository and run `make demo`.
+Clone this repository, ensure you have [docker-compose](https://docs.docker.com/compose/install/) installed if on Linux and run `make demo`.
 You will then have an example instance of Logstash running, with supporting containers running the following services:

 * [Elasticsearch][elasticsearch-docker] for storing events.
 * [Kibana][kibana-docker] for browsing and visualizing.